5 Common Objections to Hydrogen — And Why They're No Longer Valid in 2025

 That concern made sense when hydrogen production meant burning additional fossil fuels.
 But in 2025, the picture looks very different.

-ESSNA™’s low-carbon hydrogen technology converts flared or vented natural gas — the kind that would otherwise be wasted or released — into usable hydrogen fuel.
+ESSNA™’s low-carbon hydrogen technology converts natural gas into usable hydrogen fuel.
 By capturing and converting this resource, the process reduces emissions while generating clean, fuel-cell-grade hydrogen.

 The result is a practical, scalable way for companies to cut emissions without overhauling existing infrastructure.